Aluclair 1970s Brutalist Table Lamp

 Manufacturer: Aluclair, Lembeek, Belgium.

-Other versions: Made in many varieties.
+Other versions: This Aluclair 1970s brutalist table lamp exists in many varieties.
 Another one with a maroon lampshade is on display here on Vintageinfo.

 Willy Luyckx was a goldsmith who worked for goldsmith Camille Colruyt before starting his own business in the 1960s.
 He also had an art center in nearby municipality Sint-Pieters-Leeuw.
 Under the name Aluclair he produced a hole range of items in this style, all made in this burned aluminium; ashtrays, candlesticks and more than 10 different lamps such as this one.
 The Aluclair company was active in the 1960s and 1970s.
 Willy Luyckx died a long time ago.